 Why did you decide to get TEFL certified and choose International TEFL Academy?

-I lived in Chicago for several years and walked past the International TEFL Academy HQ quite often when getting off the brown line.
+I lived in Chicago for several years and walked past the International TEFL Academy HQ quite often when getting off the CTA Brown Line.
 I heard some good feedback from people who attended their course who said it was very helpful.

 Which TEFL certification course did you take?